putitsimply/christian-bible-explained/john.md

 John then tells the story of Jesus’ arrest, trial, crucifixion, and death.
 He emphasizes that Jesus chooses to face this, and that it fits within God’s plan.

-Finally, John describes Jesus rising from the dead and appearing to his followers, including a disciple named Thomas who struggles to believe at first.
+Finally, John describes Jesus rising from the dead (which Christians believe happened) and appearing to his followers, including a disciple named Thomas who struggles to believe at first.
 The book ends by saying these stories were written so readers might believe Jesus is the Messiah (a promised leader and rescuer) and have life through him.